What is it & why does it matter?

 Join the effort to control and prevent the spread of SLF.

 - Learn how residents and businesses can comply with the SLF Quarantine Order.

-Using the recommendations developed by Penn State Extension, take control measures on your own property.
-Any efforts you make in destroying the Spotted Lanternfly or it’s egg masses helps your property and community.
+- Any efforts you make in destroying the Spotted Lanternfly or its' egg masses help reduce populations on your property and in your community.

 - SLF can be controlled by a combination of:

 - If you are in a quarantine area, please "Look Before You Leave" as SLF can move easily

 - Use the SLF checklist to complete inspections of vehicles, trailers, or any outdoor items before movement within or out of quarantine locations.